 When I was eight years old, I saw Jurassic Park at the Queensgate movie theater in York, Pennsylvania.
 When Ian Malcolm scolded John Hammond’s research agenda, it was the first time I ever thought about the fact that scientific work was a thing that was actively organized and directed.
 It was also the first time I had ever thought about whether or not scientific discovery was unquestionably good.

-While my thinking has become more sophisticated since then (and I have become more critical of the agendas that the movie and many of its characters serve), much of my research is still motivated by the questions that Jurassic Park helped me to ask for the first time.
-What are the vast network of unintended consequences of science and its tools?
-How is it that we come to know what is happening inside bodies, and how is that we come to manipulate them?
+Ever since, I've been motivated by the questions that Jurassic Park helped me to ask for the first time.
+What are unintended and unpredictable consequences of science and its tools?
+How do we come to believe that we can know the world, and to be trusted to manipulate it?
 What is our relationship to the past?
-And perhaps most importantly, what are our responsibilities with respect to the knowledge and the technologies that we create?
+And, most importantly, what are our responsibilities with respect to the knowledge and the technologies that we create?

 I have a PhD in the history and sociology of science from the University of Pennsylvania and a bachelor's degree in history from the University of Chicago.